queryluke/masseffect-5e-data/data/rules/casting-a-spell.md

 #### Sphere
 You select a sphere's point of origin, and the sphere extends outward from that point.
-The sphere's size is expressed as a radius in meters that extends from the point.
+The sphere's size is expressed as a radius in <me-distance length="0" /> that extends from the point.

 A sphere's point of origin is included in the sphere's area of effect.